MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/debugging-applications.md

 weight: 12
 ---
 ## Overview
-This tutorial explores various approaches to debugging the web resources of a MobileFirst application, either before running the application on a device or while running it on a device.
+This tutorial explores various approaches to debugging the web resources of a MobileFirst application,
+Either before running the application on a device or while running it on a device.

-The following debugging options are covered:
+**Jump to:**

 * [What is debugging?](#what-is-debugging)
 * [Debugging on a desktop browser](#debugging-on-a-desktop-browser)